-Reliability Analysis of Single Point Cutting Tool on Al6063+Zno Metal Matrix Composites
+Reliability Analysis Of Single Point Cutting Tool On Al6063+Zno Metal Matrix Composites

-K Udayani, S Gajanana, P Laxminarayana
+K Udayani^{1}, S Gajanana2, P Laxminarayana3

-Research Scholar, Department of Mechanical Engineering, Osmania University, Hyderabad, India, Email: udhu28@gmail.com Department of Mechanical Engineering, MVSREC, Hyderabad, 501510, India Department of Mechanical Engineering, Osmania University, Hyderabad, India
+^{1}Research Scholar, Department of Mechanical Engineering, Osmania University, Hyderabad, India.

+Email: udhu28@gmail.com

 The reliability of single point cutting tools in machining Al6063 aluminium alloy reinforced with zinc oxide (ZnO) particles is critically evaluated in this study.
 Al6063+ZnO metal matrix composites (MMCs) are increasingly used in high-performance applications due to their enhanced mechanical properties and wear resistance.
 However, the challenging nature of these materials necessitates a thorough examination of tool performance and durability.
 This research investigates the impact of various machining parameters-such as cutting speed, feed rate, and depth of cut-on tool wear and performance.
 Advanced analytical techniques, including wear measurement and statistical reliability modeling, are employed to assess tool longevity and operational stability.
 Results indicate that the incorporation of ZnO particles significantly affects tool wear patterns, with a notable increase in tool life under optimized cutting conditions.
 The study provides insights into optimizing machining parameters to improve tool reliability and efficiency when working with Al6063+ZnO MMCs.
 These findings offer valuable guidelines for manufacturing processes involving similar composite materials, aiming to enhance the performance and cost-effectiveness of machining operations.